-The Policy and Rules Manager requests that the Board adopt the emergency rule described above, and requests approval to file the emergency rule described above.
-A CR 103E Memorandum on this rule was presented at the Board meeting on May 27, 2020, and is attached to this request.
+The Policy and Rules Manager requests that the Board adopt the emergency rules described above, and requests approval to file the emergency rules described above.
+A CR 103E Memorandum on this rule was presented at the Board meeting on April 28, 2021, and is attached to this request.